inferynce/IW-DCUT-EE-records/Readme.md

 -   Overlapping circles are difficult to parse.
 -   Even with the gridlines, this graph doesn’t lend itself well to comparing data points across years.
--   The few outliers on time stretch the scaling out, bunching up the data more.
+-   The few outliers for time stretch the scaling out, bunching up the data more.
 -   I’m not sure what to make of the shape of the data, particularly the middle gap.
 There could be many explanations (e.g. lull in the